JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 stairs behind me.

 I turned about, and there was Penelope flying down after me like mad.
-“Father!” she screamed, “come up-stairs, for God’s sake!
-THE DIAMOND IS GONE!”
+“Father!” she screamed, “come up-stairs, for God’s sake! _The Diamond_ _Is Gone_!”
 “Are you out of your mind?”
 I asked her.

 “Gone!” says Penelope.
 “Gone, nobody knows how!
 Come up and see.”